missytake/installimage/README.md

-this directory contains
-all the scripts for installimage
+this directory contains all the scripts for installimage.

+## Known Issues

+LUKS disk encryption only works with Debian & Ubuntu.

+LUKS disk encryption only works with RSA SSH keys.

 # Usage